Historical Markers in St. Clair County, Illinois

 St. Clair County Timeline

-This timeline provides a concise overview of the key events in the history of St. Clair County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of St. Clair County, Illinois.

 - 1790 - St. Clair County is established as part of the Northwest Territory.